Fluffernuttersandwich/Smorgasbord/README.md

 Accept nxm association

-Step 5 — Customize Mods
+<a id="mo2-customization"></a>

+🎛 MO2 Customization

 [!CAUTION]
-Do NOT change load order unless you know exactly what you’re doing.
+Do NOT change load order unless you know what you’re doing.

-Choose:

-ONE UI Suite
+Choose ONE UI Suite

-ONE Perk Suite
+Choose ONE Perk Suite

 Optional QoL mods

 Optional OP mods

+<a id="rwg"></a>

 🌍 Random World Generation

-Recommended size: 8–10k
+Recommended: 8–10k

 RWG can take 10–60 minutes

 Descent adds massive underground systems

 [!WARNING]
-Maps >10k can fail or corrupt saves.
+Maps over 10k may fail or corrupt saves.

+<a id="dedicated-self"></a>

-🖥 Dedicated Servers
+🖥 Dedicated Servers — Self-Hosted
-Self-Hosted

 Requires MO2

-All clients + server must match mods
+Server + clients must match mods

 EAC must be disabled

+<a id="dedicated-hosted"></a>

-Hosted Providers
+🌐 Dedicated Servers — Hosted Providers

 Follow RipJammer method

 Do NOT redistribute mods publicly

+Violations will get you banned

+<a id="troubleshooting"></a>

 🧯 Troubleshooting